 Like most of the blow dryers we’ve listed in this article, most of these have a wattage of 1800-watts on average.
 The higher the wattage, the hotter the air it produces.
 While this could mean a quicker drying process, it could also damage thinner hair types due to the heat levels.
 As a guide, if you have thin to average straight hair, 1300 – 1800 watts is a good range for an ideal hair dryer.
 For example, with a 1200 wattage, the Panasonic Low-Noise IONITY Hair Dryer would be a great choice for you.

-If you have damaged hair, we highly recommend staying away from heat-styling products to prevent further stress and damage to your locks.
+If you have damaged hair, we highly urge staying away from heat-styling products to prevent further stress and damage to your locks.

 However, when it comes to finding a hair dryer that is also quiet, the wattage can also help you gauge whether it has enough power to provide you a quiet yet powerful experience.
 For example, if a hair dryer is marketed to only have 1200 watts but is said to be extremely quiet, you might be getting a product with weak airflow.

 Most importantly, noise reduction is also a key spec to look out for.
 While it is normal for most affordable hair dryers out in the market to produce some noise while in use, you might want to look out for those that produce less noise than the average product.
-I mean, it’s great that the Dyson Supersonic is designed to emit an inaudible frequency when in use, not everyone has the money to spare for it.
-A great way to be sure is to check out YouTube reviews where people test out the volumes of the hair dryers for you to gauge.
+I mean, it’s great that the Dyson Supersonic is designed to emit an inaudible frequency when in use, but not everyone has the money to spare for it.

 Did any of our picks blow you away (quietly, of course.)?
-If you couldn’t name your best quiet hair dryer from our list, we highly recommend using our buying guide to aid you in your search.
-Electronic products can be a hassle to figure out just through its marketed descriptions, so keep a lookout for real customer reviews!
-No pressure on finding the right product for you in one day — we couldn’t decide on one either, and hopefully our list has spoilt you for choice or at least inspired your search.
-I’m sure your housemates will thank you for being a considerate citizen.
+If you couldn’t anoint your best quiet hair dryer from our list, we highly advise using our buying guide to aid you in your pursuit.
+Electronic products can be a hassle to figure out just through their marketed descriptions, so keep a lookout for real customer reviews!
+No pressure on finding the right product for you in one day — we couldn’t decide on one either, and hopefully, our list has spoilt you for choice or at least inspired your search.
+I’m sure your housemates will thank you for being a considerate resident.